 How much protection do Storm Shutters provide?

-As of March 2002, standard building code requires a product to withstand 140 m.p.h. winds.
-The newer standard called ASCE-7-88, increases the wind-load standard and adds a positive and negative pressure loads test.
+The newer standard called ASCE/SEI 7-10 increases the wind-load standard to 170-175 M.P.H. and adds a positive and negative pressure loads test.
 It also adds a positive and negative cycling test plus an impact test.
 These new standards are much more stringent and expensive to satisfy but provide a real degree of protection.
-The only Florida counties that have formally adopted many of the new standards are Miami-Dade, Broward, Palm Beach, and Monroe counties.
-Many counties around the country are beginning to look into adopting the new higher standards.
+These standards are presently required for all counties in Florida.

 Still have questions?